Why Should I Bother with a Pre-Filter?

 Using an ion exchange filter you can rid your aqua of various pollutants, this is accomplished by exchanging them with another, non-toxic substance.
 During the process, both the new substance and the pollutant are dissolved.
-When impurities are dissolved into H2O they can form ions - the parts of a material which have electrically charged properties.
-In natural aqua, the quantities of negatively charged ions and positively charged ones are relatively similar.
+When impurities are dissolved into the water they can form ions - the parts of a material which have electrically charged properties.
+In natural water, the quantities of negatively charged ions and positively charged ones are relatively similar.

 As the process gets underway inside the filter, the liquid moves through beads known as ion exchange resins.
 In doing so any unwanted ions in the water are exchanged with ions attached to the beads.
 Two of the best ion exchange techniques are deionization and softening.

-Softening can cut down on the hardness of aqua.
+Softening can cut down on the hardness of the water.
 Softeners have beads which replace single magnesium and calcium ions with two sodium ions.
-Deionization works slightly differently, here the beads are designed to swap hydroxyl ions for anions or hydrogen ions for cations.
+De-ionization works slightly differently, here the beads are designed to swap hydroxyl ions for anions or hydrogen ions for cations.
 As a result, the cation beads release contaminants like sodium, lead or calcium with a positive charge.
 While the anion beads release contaminants like sulphates, chloride and fluoride, which have a negative charge.

 Surface filters are so-named because they trap pollutants on their surface, which eventually becomes full and will need to be either cleaned or replaced.
 These can work well when filtering out contaminants of a similar size.

 Alternatively, if you need to remove particles of differing sizes, a depth filter could be more efficient, as they are designed to capture larger elements on the surface and then smaller elements in their core.
 The fluid filters through its outer shell, entering the inner core where the liquid is sieved through numerous layers of polyester-type fibres, some of which are pleated to increase the area used to capture particles.